jajupmochi/graphkit-learn/README.md

 * The targets of training data are normalized before calculating *path kernel* and *treelet kernel*.
 * See detail results in [results.md](pygraph/kernels/results.md).

+## References
+[1] K. M. Borgwardt and H.-P. Kriegel.
+Shortest-path kernels on graphs.
+In Proceedings of the International Conference on Data Mining, pages 74-81, 2005.

+[2] H. Kashima, K. Tsuda, and A. Inokuchi.
+Marginalized kernels between labeled graphs.
+In Proceedings of the 20th International Conference on Machine Learning, Washington, DC, United States, 2003.

+[3] Suard F, Rakotomamonjy A, Bensrhair A. Kernel on Bag of Paths For Measuring Similarity of Shapes.
+InESANN 2007 Apr 25 (pp. 355-360).

+[4] N. Shervashidze, P. Schweitzer, E. J. van Leeuwen, K. Mehlhorn, and K. M. Borgwardt.
+Weisfeiler-lehman graph kernels.
+Journal of Machine Learning Research, 12:2539-2561, 2011.

+[5] Gaüzère B, Brun L, Villemin D. Two new graphs kernels in chemoinformatics.
+Pattern Recognition Letters.
+2012 Nov 1;33(15):2038-47.

 ## Updates
+### 2018.01.17
+* ADD comments to code of treelet kernel. - linlin
 ### 2018.01.16
 * ADD *treelet kernel* and its result on dataset Asyclic. - linlin
 * MOD the way to calculate WL subtree kernel, correct its results. - linlin